20+ Cute & Crafty Bibs To Sew

 These are fascinating to make especially when you have a scrap bag from which to select odds and ends of pretty cotton fabrics.
 These are not slap-dash affairs; little details, amusing, imaginative add to the fun of making–and to the pleasure of the wearer.

 Four projects shown here have appliqued designs.
-To make the appliques in the easiest way, cut the patterns (given below) from cardboard.
-Cut material slightly larger, then with hot iron press edges of cloth (clipped to make it lie flat) over cardboard pattern.
+To make the appliques in the easiest way, cut the templates (given below) from cardboard.
+Cut material slightly larger, then with hot iron press edges of cloth (clipped to make it lie flat) over cardboard piece.
 If material is hard to handle, baste it to cardboard first, then press–and remove basting threads.
 Hem, slip-stitch, or blanket-stitch cut-out in place.

 Viewing Instructions: You can click each image to view a larger sample size.
-Pattern pieces and templates are found below.
+Templates are at the bottom of the page.

 Story Book House: Gingham in wee pink checks with green bias binding trim.
 Flowered curtains, red tulips appliqued, stems embroidered.
 This is improved by lining back with outing flannel.